 In this regard, one of FRA’s objectives is to help the EU and its Member States to find the right balance between the challenges linked to security and respect of fundamental rights.
 Through its socio-legal approach to data collection, the agency combines its legal analysis with findings from social research fieldwork related to information society, data protection and fundamental rights issues.
 The results of our research serve to inform both policy makers and practitioners at national and EU level working in this field.

 Data protection is a fundamental right enshrined in Article 8 of the EU Charter of Fundamental Rights, which is distinct from respect for private and family life contained in Article 7 of the Charter.
 This feature sets the EU Charter apart from other major human rights documents which, for the most part, treat the protection of personal data as an extension of the right to privacy.

 Historically, the EU has played a crucial role in driving the development and introduction of national data protection law in a number of legal systems where such legislation was not previously in place.
 A 1995 EU directive on the protection of individuals regarding the processing of personal data and the free movement of such data was a vital instrument in this respect.
 With the overall reform of the data protection framework initiated by the European Commission in 2012, once adopted - the EU will have the most protective regional legal framework in the field of data protection.

-An updated overview of the implementation of the Charter related to the right to the protection of personal data is available via the FRA’s Charterpedia portal.
+An updated overview of the implementation of the Charter related to the right to the protection of personal data is available via the FRA’s Charterpedia web page.